harunoz/harun-website-last/content/home/posts.md

   view: compact
   columns: "2"
 ---
-* Our work entitled "A..
+* We have discovered serious vulnerabilities in the open-source web applications, which were also validated by 19 CVEs.
-* Our work ..
+* Our poster entitled '

 *